frizatch/MaptimeScratch/WebMapping_201904.md

 ## Setting up a development environment

-There are many [lessons and resources](http://maptime.io/lessons-resources/) available on the web for getting started with web mapping.
-But often, getting the development environment set up so you can write code and test your map is the first roadblock.
-Let's consider the principle components of a web development process.
-These are what you need to have available every time you begin web map design and development.
+The first thing we need to do create a web map using Leaflet is to set up a development environment.
+This allows you to write code and test how your map looks and works.

 **A Web Browser**

-Web Mapping is an unusual form of Cartography in that we primarily make the maps using the same medium with which we develop them.
-The web browser is a crucial component of our technology stack.
-Most web map developers use Chrome or Firefox, as should you.
-Make sure you have installed recent updates to your browser, and begin by opening your Web Browser.
+While were making a map to be seen in a browser, we use a brower.
+Pretty simple.
+But not all browsers are created equally.
+Use Chrome or Firefox when you're doing web development.

 **A Text Editor**

-Developers build web maps by writing plain text.
-Text editors designed for web development facilitate this, particular by highlighting different parts of the code syntax.
-Install and open one of the following:
+To use Leaflet to build our webmap, we'll be working directly in text.
+You'll want a text editor that helps you see code easily by highlighting the different functions of the syntax.
+These three are are commonly used:

 * [Brackets](http://brackets.io/)
 * [Sublime](https://www.sublimetext.com/)